 A. An assisted living program with a licensed capacity of one to eight beds shall provide:

-(1) At least one land line telephone for common use; and
+(1) At least one common-use telephone for common use; and

-(2) A posting next to the telephone that contains the telephone numbers for the local police department, fire department, and relief personnel.
+(2) A posting next to the common-use telephone or in a conspicuous location that contains the telephone numbers for the local police department, fire department, and relief personnel.

 B. An assisted living program with a licensed capacity of nine to 16 beds shall provide at least one common-use telephone.
 If there are nine or more residents that do not have private telephones in their own rooms, the assisted living program shall provide a second common-use telephone.

-C. An assisted living program with a licensed capacity of 17 or more beds shall provide:

-(1) Wiring in each resident's room that would allow a resident to use the resident's own private telephone; and
+C. An assisted living program with a licensed capacity of 17 or more beds shall provide that each resident’s room accommodates the use of the resident’s own private telephone and

-(2) An adequate number of telephone lines and common-use telephones to accommodate those residents who do not have private telephones installed in their rooms.
+an adequate number of common-use telephones to accommodate those residents who do not have private telephones installed in their rooms.
 10.07.14.53

 .53 Sanctions.